 All mediums of interpretation supported

 There are two main ways to deliver interpretation services; in-person and remote.
-In-person medical interpretation requires the interpreter to be present on-site, whereas remote medical interpretation can take place via a phone call or through video conferencing.
-Although in-person interpretation is always preferable, we’ve seen many instances and some very recent ones during the COVID19 pandemic where it is practically impossible for patients to be in contact with more people than necessary.
+In-person medical interpretation requires the interpreter to be present on-site, whereas remote medical interpretation can take place via phone or video conferencing.
+Although in-person interpretation is always preferable, we’ve seen many instances and some very recent ones during the COVID-19 pandemic where it is practically impossible for patients to be in contact with more people than necessary.

 The ideal service provider should offer both types of interpretation services and help you make an appropriate choice.